-Natural hazard mapping has also been carried out based on technical assessments and modelling.
+Natural hazard mapping has been carried out based on expert technical assessments and modelling.
 The hazard maps identify areas where certain types of natural hazards are present, such as river flooding or coastal erosion and inundation.
-The natural hazards chapter includes policies and rules to manage the risk to new land use and development within the areas identified as hazard areas on the planning maps and these are contained in Chapter 15 of the Proposed District Plan.
+The new set of proposed provisions apply regulatory controls to new land use and development within the areas identified as hazard areas on the planning maps and these are contained in Chapter 15 of the Proposed District Plan.